 Site notes confirming more than 80% of luminaires have been delamped.

+Examples of acceptable and unacceptable photographs are provided in Appendix G: Examples of photographic evidence.
+Requirements for submitted photographic evidence include:

+Photographs must be of sufficient quality that the information they are intended to convey is easily discernible (e.g. lamp power).

+Out of focus photographs or photographs of a luminaire with a diffuser fitted, which leave such items unclear, are not acceptable and may lead to an adverse outcome for the Assessor if the assessment is audited by the CBD Administrator.

+Photographs must include a date stamp showing the day they were taken, either on the photograph image or within the photograph file properties.

+All photographs taken prior to the Assessment Date are unacceptable, including those from a previous TLA, unless:

+a clear statement of reasons has been provided which explains why photographs taken on or after the Assessment Date cannot be obtained

+AND

+the CBD Administrator has subsequently provided written approval for the use of the photographs in question.

 Assessors are not required to take a photograph of every luminaire used in every Functional Space assessment.

-Assessors are only required to collect evidence of each luminaire included in the luminaire schedule used in the TLA.
+Assessors are only required to collect evidence of each luminaire type included in the luminaire schedule used in the TLA.
 For example, where 2x36W T8 magnetic ballast fluorescent tube luminaires are used across all floors of a building, only one set of evidence is required to be collected by the Assessor for that luminaire, as there is only one luminaire in the luminaire schedule.

 This set of evidence could include a: